isomerpages/moe-marisstellahigh/_our-next-chapter/Key Information (2027).md

 adapt our approaches to support positive interactions among all students.
-We will continue to follow MOE guidelines, focusing on developing empathy, building mutual respect, and pro-social skills that will serve students well beyond school and fostering an environment where every child can thrive and develop strong character.
-Our successful school-wide anti-bullying programme, <em>Stop!t@MarisStella</em>, will continue to be an important aspect of our discipline approach.</p>
+We will continue to follow MOE guidelines, focusing on developing empathy, building mutual respect, and pro-social skills that will serve students well beyond school and foster an environment where every child can thrive and develop strong character.
+Our successful school-wide anti-bullying programme,&nbsp;<em>Stop!t@MarisStella</em>, will continue to be an important aspect of our discipline approach.</p>
 <p></p>
 <h3><strong>Questions related to both primary and secondary sections</strong></h3>